neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 ```

 Compare this with the last version were we used an `if/else-statement` and ask students which
 version seems more readable to them.
-Explain that readabilty is much more important that short and
+Explain that readability is much more important than short and
 clever solutions.

 ### Type coersion and truthy / falsy